 After creating a design in Photoshop with text, shapes, or paths, you can easily export EPS files from Photoshop to use in Illustrator (or a third-party vector program).
 This way, you can ensure your graphics have the highest possible quality in other programs, plus you have access to the path information to edit later on!

 If the concept of an EPS file confuses you, don’t worry.
 This guide will cover exactly what an EPS file is and how to export one to use in another program without any issues.
-Plus, I’ll show you how to save an EPS file so that you can go back and make changes in Photoshop if you need to.

 Step 1: Go To File > Save A Copy

-Go to File > Save A Copy.
+To save your EPS file, go to File > Save A Copy.

 Step 2: Change The Format To Photoshop EPS